Beyond Traffic Matrix: DELTA -- A DAG-Aware OCS Logical Topology Optimization for AIDCs: Computation-communication DAG-aware Optimization of Logical Topology for OCS-AIDC

 Conventional network optimization literature \cite{kandula_calendaring_2014, mohamed_optimizing_2020, li_delayaware_2021, fatemipour_costeffective_2022, wang_linkslice_2022, diaz_nonperiodic_2025, xie_p4incaoi_2025} typically relies on fixed-time-step formulations to capture the bandwidth reallocation and rate variations induced by the dynamic arrival and completion of communication tasks.
 However, this approach imposes a trade-off between temporal precision and computational efficiency: coarse-grained discretization obscures transient traffic variations, whereas fine-grained discretization inflates the decision space, rendering the model computationally intractable.
 Empirically, solving the fixed-time-step MILP (detailed in Appendix \ref{app_FTS_MILP}) for small-scale workloads—where training iterations span only hundreds of milliseconds—still requires tens of hours at a 0.1-ms resolution, precluding its real-world application.

-To overcome this computational bottleneck, we pioneer a variable-length time interval modeling approach inspired by the methodology of Discrete Event Simulation (DES), as illustrated in Fig.~\ref{MILP_Summary}.
-In a DES paradigm, the system state—specifically, the task activation state ($y_{m,k}$) and flow rates (the ratio of data volume $w_{m,k}$ to interval duration $\Delta_k$)—remains entirely static between state-transition events, which in our context correspond to the initiation ($S_m$) and completion ($C_m$) of communication tasks.
-Therefore, instead of uniformly slicing the time horizon, we formulate the time interval durations ($\Delta_k$) as decision variables and derive the temporal discretization points ($t_k$) from the occurrences of these events, dynamically partitioning the timeline into a sequence of $K$ variable-length intervals.\footnote{Theoretically, because each task contributes exactly two state-transition timestamps (initiation and completion), setting $K \le 2|\mathcal{M}| - 1$ (where $\mathcal{M}$ is the set of all tasks) guarantees capturing all state transitions.
+To overcome this computational bottleneck, we introduce a variable-length time interval modeling approach inspired by the methodology of discrete event simulation (DES), as illustrated in Fig.~\ref{MILP_Summary}.
+In a DES paradigm, the system state--specifically, the task activation state ($y_{m,k}$) and flow rates (the ratio of data volume $w_{m,k}$ to interval duration $\Delta_k$)--remains entirely static between state-transition events, which in our context correspond to the initiation ($S_m$) and completion ($C_m$) of communication tasks.
+Therefore, instead of uniformly slicing the time horizon, we formulate the time interval durations ($\Delta_k$) as decision variables and derive the temporal discretization points ($t_k$) from the occurrences of these events, dynamically partitioning the timeline into a sequence of $K$ variable-length intervals.\footnote{Theoretically, because each task contributes exactly two state-transition timestamps (initiation and completion), at most $2|\mathcal{M}| - 1$ intervals (where $\mathcal{M}$ is the set of all tasks) are required to capture all state transitions.
 In practice, $K$ is profiled from a baseline simulation and is typically much smaller, as synchronized tasks (e.g., equivalent communication tasks executing concurrently within separate DP replicas in identical network environments) share identical event timestamps.}

 Leveraging the stability within each of these $K$ intervals allows a concise set of variables (e.g., $y_{m,k}$, $w_{m,k}$, and $\Delta_k$) to sufficiently characterize the entire temporal horizon, obviating the need to track the system at fixed, fine-grained time steps.
 This approach fundamentally decouples the problem size from temporal granularity, thereby avoiding the variable explosion inherent in high-resolution time slicing and significantly reducing the MILP solution space.
 The rigorous mathematical formulation is detailed below.